eweizman/vizdom-js/README.md

 	* Classifiers
 * New chart types
 	* Maps

+## Extension Tips
+Much of the changes for Vizdom in the future will likely lie in the *createGraphFromKey* method.
+It is here that a bar graph is created by reading in the csv data using D3.
+Thus, if a new data source is defined (because the data has been augmented using a classifier or because the backend has been hooked up), it is the beginning of this method that will have to change.

+It will be important to keep in mind the current structure and function of the major data structures involved, which are all defined and explained at the top of *script.js*.
+Keep in mind the existing structure of the data structures at the top of *script.js*, and which ones are updated as new graphs are created.
+For example, chart connections exist with in chartConnections and chartsConnected.
+Also, in the current structure of the filters data structure, no distinction is made between a group of filters coming from one graph or a group of filters coming from multiple graphs.
+As/if properties change, the way filters are propogated must also change.

 ## Known Issues
 * jsPlumb.repaint has a bug, so when a chart is moved, jsPlumb.repaintEverything() is called.
 This is less efficient, but a reasonable solution for now.
 This is located in *chartMoved(chartId)*.